Kackary/NFR3120-Fall25-Project/README.md

 - Humza

 ## Project Idea
 We are building a Task Tracker web application.
-The site will let users create, view, update, and delete tasks.
+The site will let users log in, and create, view, update, and delete tasks.
 It will help people organize and manage their work easily.

 The home page shows all tasks in a table.
 Users can add new tasks using a button.
-Tasks can also be edited or deleted from the table.
+Tasks can also be edited or deleted from the table, if logged in.

-This is our first release, so the site is functional but not fully styled yet.
+The site currently locks users to only view tasks and not edit, delete, or create tasks until registered then logged in.

 ## Features
 - Landing/Home Page with Team Name and Logo